Asfiyanida/Project-1/README.md

 compared with weekends and hence over here analysis must be done

-There is also a business presentation of this project attached in this repository.
+There is also a business presentation of this project and the data is visualized using PowerBI tool which is attached in this repository.